Hooks¶

 Context¶

-As a platform manager, you want to record whenever the execute
+As a platform manager, you want to record whenever the execute and cucumber functions

 of the Cucumber plugin are called.
 You have Linux and Windows execution environments.